FrederickMunro/fm-portfolio/README.md

 # Welcome to my portfolio website!

-Click here to visit my [website](https://frederickmunro.github.io/fm-portfolio/).
+Feel free to visit my [website](https://frederickmunro.github.io/fm-portfolio/) to see the code in action.
 You'll find information about me, my projects and how to contact me.